 A zero trust or least-privileged, security model has long been held as the best way to secure applications and data.
-At its core, a zero trust security model is based on having a whitelist of known good behaviors for an environment and enforcing this whitelist.
+At its core, a zero trust security model is based on having a allowlist of known good behaviors for an environment and enforcing this allowlist.
 This model is preferable to one that depends on identifying attacks in progress because attack methods are always changing, giving attackers the upper hand and leaving defenders a step behind.

 The problem for IT and InfoSec teams has always been effectively operationalizing a zero trust model.
 As applications become increasingly distributed across hybrid environments and new application frameworks allow for constant change, a lack of comprehensive application visibility and consistent security control points is exacerbated for IT and InfoSec, making achieving a zero trust model even harder.